Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Geometry from the Effective Action and Curved Momentum Source

 \section{Geometry from the Effective Action and Curved Momentum Source}

 We now investigate the classical spacetime response to a point particle whose dynamics are influenced by a curved momentum space.
-The total action consists of the Einstein-Hilbert term with a negative cosmological constant, \( \Lambda_c = -\frac{2}{\ell_{\text{AdS}_3}^2} \), together with the effective configuration-space action \eqref{ag} describing the particle:
+The total action consists of the Einstein--Hilbert term with a negative cosmological constant, $\Lambda_c=-1/\ell_{\text{AdS}_3}^2$, together with the effective configuration--space action \eqref{ag} describing the particle,